 - Lack of coordination (users may fall over frequently).

-People who are abusing barbiturates will exhibit signs that are similar in presentation to someone who is intoxicated by alcohol.
-These effects include, but certainly are not limited to the following 1,2,3:
+A person who is abusing barbiturates will exhibit signs that are similar in presentation to those of someone who is intoxicated by alcohol.
+Barbiturate side effects include, but certainly are not limited to the following:1,2,3

 - Increased sensitivity to sound.